syoi92/my-wowchemy-site/content/home/featured.md

   #   3 = Card
   #   4 = Citation (publication only)
   view = 2

+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.